D-side/digital-garden/_notes/Fediverse.md

 ### Protocol disparities

 Communication on Fediverse can be somewhat lossy.
 There are usually no issues when communicating between instances running the same software (e. g.
 Mastodon to Mastodon), but different software can have some quirks.
 For instance, Pleroma and its forks implement "emoji reactions" via ActivityPub's `Like` object with an additional field.
 Mastodon ignores that field and records it as a "favorite" in its database (commonly referred to as "like").
-It still makes the favorites counter work as a measure of engagement, only missing some finer details.
+It still makes the favorites counter work as a measure of engagement, only missing the finer details like sentiment of said engagement.

-I'm not saying it should be like this though.
-This is fair criticism.
-And it should eventually be fixed as projects' userbases grow and the projects themselves attract more resources.
+This should eventually be fixed as projects' userbases grow and the projects themselves attract more resources.
+But this also showcases decent "graceful degradation" which relieves new implementations to have everything others in the network have to offer.

 ### Ownership of identity